amuraddd/transfer-learning/README.md

-# Bridge between python and the Trans Lasso code written in R
+## Bridge between Python and the Trans Lasso code written in R
 - The R code for Trans Lasso is the author's original work.

 ### Python interface used to wrap the R code